-Apple's 10th anniversary iPhone X is the company's first OLED Phone - with a 5.8" 1125x2436 (458 PPI) flexible Super AMOLED display that covers almost the entire front of the phone, HDR, dual lens camera, a Hexa-core A11 Bionic CPU, 3GB of RAM and 64/256 GB of storage.
+Apple's 10th anniversary iPhone X was the company's first OLED Phone - with a 5.8" 1125x2436 (458 PPI) flexible Super AMOLED display that covers almost the entire front of the phone, HDR, dual lens camera, a Hexa-core A11 Bionic CPU, 3GB of RAM and 64/256 GB of storage.

 The OLED Apple Watch

 The iPhone X is not Apple's first product to adopt an OLED display, though.
 In April 2015 Apple launched its first wearable device, the Apple Watch which used a flexible AMOLED display (made by LG Display).
 All Apple Watch products to date continue to use LGD's flexible OLEDs.
 OLED displays are especially suitable for wearable devices - as the displays are thinner and lighter than LCD displays, and are more power efficient (especially if you tweak the UI to suit the special OLED properties).
 According to reports, Apple is developing next-generation MicroLED display technologies for future wearable devices.

 Apple OLED MacBook Pro